In Kenya, 14.5 million people face food insecurity and poor nutrition each year. Children are the most vulnerable to it.

 — FoodAdvice programs

-students 17+ years old
+for students 14+ years old

 — Collaboration options